Preparing for Your Next Adventure: Transitioning to and Being Successful in the Workplace

-Transitioning from being a college student to working at an internship, co-op, or full-time position is a big step!
+Transitioning from being a college student to working at an internship, co-op, or post-graduation position is a big step!
 The following tips will make the transition easier and also help you be successful throughout your career.

 Finances: You may not receive a paycheck for several weeks or maybe even a month and you will likely have some up-front expenses.
 Having a plan to manage your finances is always a good idea, but it is particularly important to plan for this start-up period.
 This includes managing your new income, paying back loans, and monitoring monthly expenses.
 The Financial Counseling Clinic at Iowa State is a very helpful resource: http://www.hdfs.hs.iastate.edu/financial-counseling-clinic/